burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 8. Compiler optimization tricks such as code inlining are out of the scope of any interpretable language because for performing such optimization you should have a compiler.
 The elimination of the compiler stage will make such optimizations impossible.

 9. During creating multithread implementation you should be careful about memory fences, synchronization, data races, atomic operations, absence of storing some objects in registers.
-But implementation of interpreters is typically highly leveraged into existing C/C++ libraries because creating such modules of functionality in an interpreter by itself is not effective enough.
+In reality, implementation of interpreters is typically highly leveraged into existing C/C++ libraries because creating such modules of functionality in an interpreter by itself is not effective enough.
 But it is not true that all C/C++ libraries are thread-safe.
-Creating a true multithreading environment inside an interpreter can be tricky.
+And so creating a true multithreading environment inside an interpreter can be tricky.
 If you want to learn more about how really Concurrency in Python is implemented (and want to know more about Global Interpreter Lock (GIL)) we recommend talks by one Python enthusiast, David Beazley: [An Introduction to Python Concurrency, David Beazley](https://www.dabeaz.com/tutorials.html).
-(Developers of the Python interpreter did their best, but the problem is not so easy).
+(Do not get us wrong.
+Developers of the Python interpreter did their best, but the problem is not so easy).

 10. Garbage Collector (GC) brings various limitations to any programming language.
 For example, GC disallows any pointer arithmetics.
 (For details, please look at Lecture 11 from [6-172.
 Performance Engineering of Software Systems at MIT](https://ocw.mit.edu/courses/6-172-performance-engineering-of-software-systems-fall-2018/)).